Characters of the Guilty Gear series: Jellyfish Air Pirates

+Malcolm Myers

+Malcolm Myers is a minor antagonist who first appeared in main story's first chapter of Guilty Gear -Strive-.
+He is a wanted hooded criminal with a gas mask whose spear can be extended and pierce through his enemy's body.
+After I-No unseal Happy Chaos from Ariels's body, Malcolm is captured by a now world's famous bounty hunter Gear hero Sol Badguy and his partner Jack-O Valentine, who then take him to custody at Illyria.

 Post-War Administration Bureau

-The Post-War Administration Bureau (終戦管理局, Shūsen Kanrikyoku) (or P.W.A.B.) is a fictional secret society in the Guilty Gear fighting game series, making its first appearance in Guilty Gear XX.
+The Post-War Administration Bureau (終戦管理局, Shūsen Kanrikyoku) (or P.W.A.B.') is a fictional secret society in the Guilty Gear fighting game series, making its first appearance in Guilty Gear XX.
 It is the organization that created Robo-Ky, and changed Testament into a Gear.

-The organization was founded during the war between humans and Gears; as its name implies, it was intended to manage the affairs of the human race once the war was over.
+The organization was founded during the war between humans and Gears; as its name implies, it was intended to manage the affairs of the human race and support the reintegration of soldiers back into society once the Crusades was over.
 However, the war's end saw no need for them, and it was supposed to have been disbanded.
-Instead, they merely retreated to the shadows.
+Instead, they fell into the direct control of the Conclave and retreated to the shadows.

 The group demonstrably has access to relatively advanced technology, as it created Robo-Ky.
 However, its members can also use magic; an unidentified member of the group used a crystal ball to observe Jam Kuradoberi in one of her endings.

-The purpose of the organization has apparently shifted entirely to maintaining its own power and influence, as well as its own secrecy, and its members are willing to go to any lengths to do so, evidently lacking any ethics in how they go about this.
-Its interest in each character seems focused on whether they should be manipulated, killed, captured, or studied, and each characters' Story Mode begins with the P.W.A.B.'s profile for that character, accompanied with a "risk rating" that apparently denotes how dangerous they are to the organization.
+The purpose of the organization has apparently shifted entirely to maintaining its own power and influence, as well as its own secrecy.
+Its members are willing to go to any lengths to do so, evidently lacking any ethics in how they go about this.
+Its interest in each character seems focused on whether they should be manipulated, killed, captured, or studied, as each characters' Story Mode begins with the P.W.A.B.'s profile for that character, accompanied with a "risk rating" that apparently denotes how dangerous they are to the organization.
 Robo-Ky was created both to impersonate Ky Kiske and as an equalizer should they decide that direct confrontation is necessary.
-However, despite most of them destroyed, one of the Robo-Ky becomes a sentient being and survive the destruction.
+However, despite most of them being destroyed, one of the Robo-Ky becomes a sentient being and survive the destruction.

-Sometimes after Xrd, Millia reform the organization.
+After the Conclave was found to be the mastermind behind the Cradle Incident in Xrd, the group was due to be dismantled.
+However, Illyria's Third King Daryl restructered the Bureau into an intelligence agency that supports the Illyria government, incorporating the former Assassin's Guild and having Millia as its head.